ondrolexa/apsg/README.rst

 Classes Lin and Fol
 -------------------

-To work with orientational data in structural geology, APSG provide two classes derived from ``Vec3`` class.
+To work with orientation data in structural geology, APSG provide two classes derived from ``Vec3`` class.
 There is ``Fol`` class to represent planar features by planes and ``Lin`` class to represent linear feature by lines.
 Both classes provide all